Global online ESL market size in 2024?

 Can Australians teach English online with no experience?

-Many new teachers ask me if they can teach English online with no experience and my answer is “Yes”, but the quicker that you gain experience, the better.
-Here are your options.
-You can complete a TESOL certificate, do some volunteering and/or apply for ‘no experience’ jobs.
-We’ll look at all of your options.
+Many new teachers ask me if they can teach English online with no experience and my answer is “Yes” – but the quicker that you gain experience, the better – in my opinion.

 Why is teaching English online experience important?

-Teaching English online experience is important for a number of reasons:
+Teaching English online experience is important for multiple reasons:

 • Experience gives you more job opportunities; or ‘gets you in the door’;